ioBroker/ioBroker.js-controller/README.md

 Registered notifications are stored per host and can be requested via messages to the host.
 They are also stored when the controller stops and loaded on next start.
 Additionally, a summary of the stored categories per scope with a number of stored notifications and the last added timestamp is available in the state `system.host.hostname.notifications.scopeid` as a JSON.

-The js-controller defines in it's io-package the system scope together with all details.
+The js-controller defines in its io-package the system scope together with all details.
 You can use this as an example and the JSON schema will help you validate your notifications.

 ```json
 {